-If you think about it, considering just how powerful the effect is of shaking your subconscious blueprint for your living area, imagine just how detailed and rigid the blueprint is for your own life.
+If you think about it, considering just how powerful the effect is of shaking your subconscious blueprint for your living quarters, imagine just detailed and rigid the blueprint is for your own life.
 It's far more vast and influential than you could possibly imagine, because it's subconscious.
 The only times you really get a glimpse of how powerful it is, is when it changes.
 You can then perceive the difference.